 Preference will be given to students who have not had an ARHU Travel Award in the past.
-Awards will not be given for travel that has already taken place.
+Awards cannot be given for travel that has already taken place.

 As the Graduate School Web site notes, the Jacob K. Goldhaber Travel Grants are intended to help defray the expenses incurred by graduate students who are traveling to scholarly, scientific, or professional conferences to present papers, posters, or other scholarly material.

-The International Conference Student Support Award will cover a graduate student’s conference registration fee up to $500.
-To be eligible, a graduate student must be presenting a paper, poster, or other research or creative material at a major, international scholarly, scientific, or professional conference that is held outside the US.
-Applications are currently being accepted for travel scheduled for July 1, 2013 through June 30, 2014.
-Eligible graduate students now are invited to submit applictions for international travel during these dates.
+The International Conference Student Support Award will reimburse a graduate student’s conference registration fee up to $500.
+To be eligible, a graduate student must be presenting a paper, poster, or other research or creative material at a major, international scholarly, scientific, or professional conference that is held outside the United States.
+Eligible graduate students are invited to submit applications for international travel up until the first day of the conference.
 Funds will be distributed on a first come, first serve basis.
-Additionaly, we are expanding the program so that graduate students are eligible to receive the ICSSA twice, once before candidacy (which includes both doctoral and MA students) and a second time after the achievement of candidacy (doctoral students only).
+Graduate students are eligible to receive the ICSSA twice, once before candidacy (which includes both doctoral and MA students) and a second time after the achievement of candidacy (doctoral students only).